 Boeing Family of Aircraft

-Boeing Commercial Airplanes continues to be a leader in commercial aviation by offering services and airplanes with superior design, efficiency and value for a superior flying experience.
+Boeing Commercial Airplanes continues to lead in commercial aviation by offering services and airplanes with superior design, efficiency, and value, ensuring a superior flying experience.

-At present, there are over 10,000 Boeing commercial airplanes in operation worldwide, which fly farther on less fuel with each successive airframe launch, thus continuously reducing noise and emissions.
-The Boeing Company is headquartered in Seattle, Washington and employs over 140,000 people globally.
+Currently, there are over 10,000 Boeing commercial airplanes in operation worldwide.
+These aircraft fly farther on less fuel with each successive airframe launch, continuously reducing noise and emissions.
+The Boeing Company is headquartered in Seattle, Washington, and employs over 140,000 people globally.

 Boeing 737

 The Boeing 737 is the world's most popular aircraft model, still being manufactured today.
-Production of 737s began in the 60s, with its first flight coming in 1967 and its first commercial flight coming in 1968.
-It is currently the world's best selling aircraft ever.
+Production of 737s began in the 1960s, with its first flight in 1967 and its first commercial flight in 1968.
+It remains the world's best-selling aircraft ever.

-The newest 737 MAX family offers substantial flexibility, efficiency, and reliability improvements in the single-aisle, twin-engine market.
-Every airplane in this family features the new Boeing Sky Interior, modern sculpted sidewalls and window reveals.
-High-end LED lighting enhances the feel of spaciousness inside the aircraft.
+The newest 737 MAX family offers substantial improvements in flexibility, efficiency, and reliability in the single-aisle, twin-engine market.
+Every airplane in this family features the new Boeing Sky Interior, modern sculpted sidewalls, and window reveals.
+High-end LED lighting enhances the spacious feel inside the aircraft.

-There are, on average, 1250 Boeing 737s airborne at any given moment.
-One lands or takes over roughly every 3 seconds and Boeing has received over 10,000 orders for it since its inception, with over 8000 of those being delivered.
+On average, 1,250 Boeing 737s are airborne at any given moment.
+One lands or takes off roughly every 3 seconds, and Boeing has received over 15,000 orders since its inception, with over 10,000 of those being delivered.
 It has a capacity of up to 215 passengers.

 READ MORE: Airport Info and Tips: Extensive Guide